PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 Offset
 ~~~~~~
-- **Dictionary description:** Thumb moves just a little to the side of where it normally is for that handshape
+- **Dictionary description:** "Thumb moves just a little to the side of where it normally is for that handshape"
 - **Generic description:** The thumb is extended straight from the palm and the bottom joint makes contact with the first finger
 - **SLP coding description:** The proximal and medial joint of the thumb is extended, and the proximal joint of the thumb makes contact with the radial surface of the finger it contacts.
 - **Prototypical coding:** E-E for thumb